dguess/mina-node-dashboard/README.md

 ## Step 3: Enabling metrics on the Mina server

 Now you need to set up the Mina server so that Prometheus can access the metrics.

+Important note: If you want to capture metrics from multiple Mina servers then you will need to repeat this step on each Mina node.

 ### Enable Mina metrics port